nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all applicants.
-2. AddressBook shows a list of all applicants.
+2. RecruitIn shows a list of all applicants.

     Use case ends.